Martin Arnold Buckmaster1

 Dorothy Mary Dyer was the daughter of William John Dyer.1 She married Martin Arnold Buckmaster, son of John Charles Buckmaster and Emily Anne Goodliffe, on 4 February 1910.1 She died on 5 October 1969.1

-Dorothy Mary Dyer was invested as a Member, Order of the British Empire (M.B.E.).1 From 4 February 1910, her married name became Buckmaster.
+She was appointed Member, Order of the British Empire (M.B.E.)1 From 4 February 1910, her married name became Buckmaster.

 Child of Dorothy Mary Dyer and Martin Arnold Buckmaster